dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

 Before we get lost in the calculation, let's remember what this is.
 It's a matrix that does the $A$ transformation, but _in the coordinate system defined by $A$'s eigenvectors_.
-So, the resulting matrix _must_ do nothing other than stretch space in the direction of one or both basis vectors.
+So, the resulting matrix _must_ do nothing other than stretch space in the direction of one or both basis vectors in that coordinate system.
 That's because (1) we represent a transformation with a matrix saying where each of the basis vectors are taken to, (2) the definition of an eigenvector of a transformation is that it is a vector which is simply stretched by the transformation with no change in direction, therefore (3) if the eigenvectors are the basis vectors, then the matrix representing the transformation must just stretch space in the two directions.
-A matrix which stretches space in the direction of the basis vectors looks like $\smat{a}{0}{0}{b}$, i.e. it is diagonal.
-Therefore,
+A matrix which stretches space in the direction of the basis vectors looks like
-$V^{-1}AV$ _must_ be diagonal.
+$\smat{a}{0}{0}{b}$, i.e. it is diagonal.
+Therefore, $V^{-1}AV$ _must_ be
+diagonal.

 \begin{align*}
 V^{-1}AV &=